Dustcover of the first edition of The Hobbit, taken from a design by the author.

 Only Smart People May Pass: The Riddle Game with Gollum, whose offer is to show Bilbo the way out of the caves (or to make a meal out of Bilbo if Bilbo loses the game).
 Played straight in the first few riddles (some of which are real stumpers), but subverted by the winning riddle: it's just a stupid question which Gollum mistook for a riddle.
 Of course, Gollum intended to cheat and eat Bilbo all along, since he had the Ring (or thought he did).

 Our Dragons Are Different: Smaug is a huge winged, scaly, firebreathing, gold-hoarding, sentient and intelligent reptilian monster that can talk.
+Tolkien confirmed that Smaug is a fusion of the dragon from Beowulf (a winged creature of fire) and Fafnir from the Völsunga saga (huge size, talks, has a personal name).
 Through its influence on the fantasy genre, The Hobbit re-introduced intelligent, talking dragons to literature.

 However, none of them seem to carry any weapons until they find some in the Troll's lair, at which point they end up not with axes, but swords.
 Nor are they particularly stolid: they seem like seasoned adventurers to Bilbo at first, but once on the journey they whine and grumble about things at least as much as Bilbo does (and eventually more than Bilbo).
 Thorin's gang might be excused, however, from the fact that they have been technically homeless for decades; Dáin's dwarves from the Iron Mountain fit the trope a lot better.